 Always make sure your mouth is producing enough saliva, so you can keep your mouth clean and free of food debris that may build up.
 You can do this by eating crunchy foods with the high water content that help spur on the addition of saliva.
 Studies have shown that chewing sugarless gum after meals is also helpful for producing saliva and helping to prevent cavities.

 Cedar Pointe Family Dentistry wants to help you with eating healthy meals.
 To schedule an appointment at our office in Farmington, New Mexico, please call us at (505) 327.0044.
-Dr. Ryan H. Wilson and our team look forward to making your smile shine!
+Dr. Denver Palmer and our team look forward to making your smile shine!